Paul Findley: Criticism of Israel

 Findley endorsed the proposal for the United Nations Parliamentary Assembly (UNPA), one of only six persons who served in the United States Congress ever to do so.

-Criticism
+Reactions

 The Anti-Defamation League (ADL) has criticized the Council for the National Interest (CNI), of which Findley was a founder, as an "anti-Israel organization" that "disseminates demonizing propaganda about Israel to academics, politicians, and other audiences."
 The ADL alleges that the CNI has disseminated cartoons with anti-Semitic based themes by Khalil Bendib.
 Additionally, it expressed concern about a 2003 article by Findley blamed U.S. support of Israel for the September 11 attacks: "Nine-eleven would not have occurred if the U.S. government had refused to help Israel humiliate and destroy Palestinian society."
 Findley continued in the same article that: "America suffered 9/11 and its aftermath and may soon be at war with Iraq, mainly because U.S. policy in the Middle East is made in Israel, not in Washington."